bcahn7/STAT547M-hw-An-Byeongchan/hw06/README.md

 - `map2(longitude, latitude, ~ revgeocode(c(.x, .y), output = "address"))` When `revgeocode()` is used, all the observations with `NA` should be removed.

+- The problem I got in was when I extract each element in address information using `output = "more"`, it returns full name of states.
+What I wanted was state abbreviations for comparing with `singer_loc4$city` (when `output = "address"` is used, the state names are in abbreviations.).
+I fixed this with `state.abb[grep(.x, state.name)]`

+- `map()` functions could be useful to do a row operation.